50 Best Nursing Careers Based by Salary

 27. Medical Surgical Assistant Nurse

-What to expect: As in some other settings, the need prompts the expansion of roles.
+What to expect from these nursing jobs: As in some other settings, the need prompts the expansion of roles.
 For example, a staff nurse working as a surgical first assistant may perform some surgical procedures under the direction and supervision of a surgeon.
-Typically surgical nurses work as a scrub (helping to prepare the client for surgery and assisting the surgeon) and circulating nurses (providing supplies and support without being in the actual “operating field,” but this role may go beyond that.
+Typically surgical nurses work as a scrub (helping to prepare the client for surgery and assisting the surgeon) and circulating registered nurses (providing supplies and support without being in the actual “operating field,” but this role may go beyond that.
 Due to the increased responsibility, additional certification will be required, and at least two years of experience in the OR.
 Specializing in a given area of surgery to understand foundational practices and procedures and their concepts will make you more effective.
 Again, wise judgment and experience are crucial.

 Median salary: $84,300